glener10/authentication/documentation/nextFeatures.md

-Interceptor/Guard of request for private routes to check if the JWT is valid (And your tests)

 Update User information (find_user) (GET user/{find}) route to only allow if the user has a JWT of himself(logger) update tests of find_user use case create BDD find_user documentation